Tourism in Chhattisgarh: National parks and wildlife sanctuaries

-Achanakmar Wildlife Sanctuary in the Mungeli district, Gamarda Reserve forest at Sarangarh in the Raigarh district, Indravati National Park and Kanger Ghati National Park in the Bastar district, Barnawapara Wildlife Sanctuary in the Mahasamund district, Udanti Wildlife Sanctuary in the Raipur district, and Sitanadi Wildlife Sanctuary in the Dhamtari district are good places for eco-tourism.
+There are several wildlife sanctuaries and national parks in Chhattisgarh including the Achanakmar Wildlife Sanctuary in the Mungeli district, Gamarda Reserve forest at Sarangarh in the Raigarh district, Indravati National Park and Kanger Ghati National Park in the Bastar district, Barnawapara Wildlife sanctuary in the Mahasamund district.
 There is also Guru Ghasidas National Park.
+It is designated as Guru Ghasidas - Tamor Pingla Tiger Reserve.
 The natural environment of Koriya includes many dense forests, mountains, rivers and waterfalls, and is known for the rich mineral deposits.
 Coal is found in abundance in this part of the country.
 The dense forests present here have a rich wildlife, and the district was where the last known Asiatic cheetah was spotted in the wilderness of India.
-The climate of Koriya is quite pleasant.
-The mild summers and cool winters make Koriya a suitable place to visit throughout the year.
+The climate of Koriya has mild summers and cool winters.